dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 In this video, you will discover how HISP works as a global movement to strengthen health information systems.
 You will also learn about how HISP is involved in the development of DHIS2, and helps implement DHIS2 around the world.
 Click the play button below to get started.

 [Video - DHIS2 and HISP (Youtube link)](https://youtu.be/bUNx9p1FJV4)

+### Knowledge check

+**1. HISP can be described as:**

+    A. A global movement
+    B. A group that provides DHIS2 implementation support
+    C. A group that provides standards and requirements for DHIS2
+    D.  The group responsible for the development of the DHIS2 software

+**Feedback**: HISP can be described as a global movement that provides DHIS2 implementation support, including standards and requirements for DHIS2.
+The University of Oslo (UiO) is responsible for the development of the DHIS2 software.

 #### The DHIS2 community